10 Practical Tips for Parents on Using Visual Supports for Autism

 Customize Visual Supports to Fit Your Child's Unique Needs

-Customization is key to making visual supports work for your child!
+Customization is key to making work for your child!
 Think about what your little one loves, their developmental stage, and how they like to communicate when you’re putting together visuals.
 For example, if they’re drawn to bright colors, using vibrant images can really boost their interest.
 Plus, getting your child involved in creating these visuals can spark their motivation and sense of ownership.

 Follow the flow from identifying your child's needs to creating and evaluating visual supports.
 Each step helps ensure the visuals are effective and engaging for your child.